 Convert your membership to a primary school membership

-Primary school membership has been membership option of choice this year.
-It really does offer your school tremendous value, member support and really invaluable engagement for your whole team.
+Primary school membership offers your school tremendous value, member support and really invaluable engagement for your whole team.

-We have found that schools are often willing to pay for primary school membership for their whole school staff, out of school budgets and so individual primary members are generally converting to cover their whole school.
+Schools are often willing to pay for primary school membership for their whole school staff out of school budgets and so many individual primary members are converting to cover their whole school.
 This enables schools to budget for resources, events and CPD provided by the Association and all take advantage of member discounted rates.
 We are happy to help you with the conversion from individual to primary school membership.
-Just give us a call on 01789 470007 or email firstname.lastname@example.org
+Just give us a call on 01789 470007 or email email@example.com.

-Primary CPD for D&T subject leaders and classroom teachers
+Primary CPD and INSET training for Design and Technology subject leaders and classroom teachers